Adversarial Domain Adaptation with Prototype-Based Normalized Output Conditioner: Experiments

-The results of the challenging 65-way classification benchmark \emph{Office-Home} are reported in Tab.~\ref{tab:home}.
+The results of the challenging 65-way classification benchmark \emph{Office-Home} are reported in Table~\ref{tab:home}.
 All of the compared conditional domain adversarial training methods beat DANN in terms of the average accuracy, which verifies the effectiveness of conditional feature alignment for domains with multi-modal structures.
 Among these re-implemented methods, CDAN~\cite{cdan} models perform the best and achieve markedly higher average accuracy than results in original papers, i.e., 63.8\% $\to$ 65.5\% for CDAN and 65.8\% $\to$ 68.7\% for CDAN+E. The naive concatenation conditioning strategy DANN-[f, p] brings minor improvement of the average accuracy (0.6\%) over DANN.
-While SDAN brings a 4.1\% absolute increase of the average accuracy over DANN[f, p] and even outperforms the more informative multi-linear conditioning method CDAN.
-Suffering from inaccurate pseudo-labels, SDAN still falls behind CDAN+E. While conditioning on the structure-aware predictions, SSDAN outperforms CDAN+E for all of the 12 transfer tasks and improves the average accuracy over SDAN by 4\%.
+While NOUN brings a 4.1\% absolute increase of the average accuracy over DANN[f, p] and even outperforms the more informative multi-linear conditioning method CDAN.
+Suffering from inaccurate pseudo-labels, NOUN still falls behind CDAN+E. While conditioning on the semantic structure-aware predictions, PRONOUN outperforms CDAN+E for all of the 12 transfer tasks and improves the average accuracy over NOUN by 4\%.